cs-confs-br/cs-confs-br-data/README.md

 # cs-confs-br-data
 Raw data for cs-confs-br website: [CS-Confs-BR - Brazilian Computer Science Conference Metrics](https://cs-confs-br.github.io/)

+This project aggregates and calculates metrics for computer science conferences in Brazil and Worldwide.

+## Project details

 Data dumps are organized in CSV format, mostly extracted from public academic databases like:

 - openalex (OA)